luposlip/json-schema/README.md

 More usage examples can be seen in the tests.

+## deps.edn

+If you use `tools.deps` (as opposed to Leiningen), you'll have to copy all dependencies from the Java library manually into `deps.edn`.
+This is due to [a bug in `tools.deps`](https://dev.clojure.org/jira/browse/TDEPS-46).
+Refer to [issue #1](https://github.com/luposlip/json-schema/issues/1) for more information.

 ## Thanks

 To the maintainers of: https://github.com/everit-org/json-schema, on which this Clojure Library is based.